 Common symptoms that may indicate a muscle or nerve disorder can include:

 - Pain or cramping in the muscles

 How is an EMG test performed?

 This diagnostic procedure is formed by placing surface electrodes or inserting needle electrodes in various locations on your body.
 You may experience a mild twinge or spasm as the electrode delivers an electrical current to the designated area.
 You may be asked to contract your muscles during the procedure so the physician can monitor the electrical activity generated in your muscles during movement and at rest.

 When should I get an EMG test?

 If you have been given a prescription for an EMG/NCS test, please schedule your appointment at your earliest convenience.
 We recommend you return for a follow-up visit to Dr. Arora’s office after at least one week after your EMG test to allow enough time for us to obtain the results.
 We recommend you confirm that we have received the results in our office before you return for your follow-up visit

 Where should I get my EMG test performed?

-Are you interested in learning more about EMG testing?
-Contact our offices in Livonia and Southfield today for further information or to schedule a consultation.
+Contact our offices in West Bloomfield, Howell, St. Clair Shores, and Macomb today for further information or to schedule a consultation.
 We look forward to hearing from you!